Inference of Binary Regime Models with Jump Discontinuities: Introduction

 This paper is organised in several sections and subsections.
-In section \ref{section2}, we give details of obtaining squeeze and expansion durations.
-These durations are used to construct the discriminating statistics in section \ref{section3}.
-Here, we also explain the rejection procedure of any composite null hypothesis based on this statistics.
+The detection of jumps is developed in Section \ref{section2}.
+In section \ref{duration}, we give details of obtaining squeeze and expansion durations.
+These durations are used to construct the discriminating statistic in section \ref{section3}.
+Here, we also explain the rejection procedure of any composite null hypothesis based on this statistic.
 Section \ref{Simulation} contains the discretization of some important class of regime switching models.
 These discretizations are the key steps for sampling from the null hypothesis.
-In section \ref{empirical} we apply the inference technique for some empirical data.
-We end this paper with some concluding remarks in Section 6.
+In section \ref{empirical} we apply the inference technique to some empirical data.
+We end this paper with some concluding remarks in Section \ref{conclusion}.